ponspack9/Xarxes/README.md

 # Xarxes

-GAME NAME is a 2 player online game made with C++ by Oscar Pons and David Tello, it is a tribute to hte game Asteroids but with a second player and the objective is to destroy the enemy ship while avoiding and destroying asteroids.
+Spaceship Royale is a 3 player online game made with C++ by Oscar Pons and David Tello.
+It is a third person shooter with spaceships where you have to be the last one standing.

 ## Instructions
+First you will have to have a server started and then there must be 3 players connected to start the game, once the game has started until it has finished no other players can connect to the server.
+Once you are killed you will be disconnected until only 1 player remains who will be sent a Win message and then disconnected after a few seconds and the game will finish making it able to start a new game.

 ## Features
 **feature, author, degree of completeness (tried but not achieved/achieved with some known bugs/completely achieved), result accomplished & known bugs/issues**